Fantastic artwork surrounds us.

 Water Lilies is a series of 250 paintings depicting water lilies in various lights and reliefs.
 Some are up close, while others are full scenes of the pond with a Japanese bridge.
 The paintings with the bridge are the most recognizable and showcase the impressionistic style Monet made famous.

-Paintings in the Water Lilies series are on display at a variety of art museums around the world, and some are in private collections.
+Paintings in the Water Lilies series are on display at various art museums around the world, and some are in private collections.

 Campbell Soup Cans (Andy Warhol, 1961-1962)

 The Campbell Soup Cans painting is renowned for its simplicity and innovation in bringing art into pop culture commercialism.
-Warhol spearheaded the pop art movement, creating various images that showcase American culture and consumerism in new lights.
+Warhol spearheaded the pop art movement, creating images showcasing American culture and consumerism in a new light.
 The Campbell Soup Cans are the most recognizable of these works.

 The soup can paintings are actually 32 images of Campbell soup cans placed together in one display.
-They are all the same, except for the flavor of soup displayed on the packaging.
+They are all the same, except for the soup flavor displayed on the packaging.
 According to Warhol, the work was meant to celebrate modern culture and showcase artistry in the everyday.

 Although the paintings were not well received at their first opening, they are now celebrated as the forerunners of the pop art movement.
 This painting led to changes in how we, as a culture, view and use art.
 It made lasting impacts on art, fashion, film, and industry.